What is a residential aged care?

 What type of care is provided?

-The type of services provided at residential aged care will vary depending on the type of care (low or high level) and if the home is an extra service home.
-If the resident is in low level care then generally accommodation and personal care is provided.
+The type of services provided in residential aged care will vary depending on the type of care and if the home is an Extra Services home.
+Generally in most aged care homes accommodation and personal care is provided.
 Personal care refers to help with:

-High level care homes provide services for those who need continuous nursing care.
+Aged care homes also provide services for those who need continuous nursing care.

-There are some services which must be provided at no additional costs, regardless of whether the resident is a high or low level care patient.
+There are some services which must be provided to all residents at no additional costs including:

 Join 10,000+ subscribers for the latest news